waghanza/cyclone/README.rst

 also auto-reconnect automatically, making it totally fault-tolerant on database errors and disconnections.

-- For the simple, and the complex: cyclone-based web apps can be written as `Bottle <http://bottlepy.org/>`_, or Tornado.
+**For the simple, and the complex**: cyclone-based web apps can be written as `Bottle <http://bottlepy.org/>`_, or Tornado.
 A 10-line script can handle thousands of connections per second, with very low CPU and memory footprint.
 For more complex applications, cyclone offers an app template out of the box,